Lymph Node Breast Biopsy (Fine Needle Aspiration)

 You will feel only a quick sting from the needle if you receive a local anesthetic to numb the skin.
 You may feel some pressure when the biopsy needle is inserted.
 After a fine-needle aspiration or core-needle biopsy, the site may be tender for two to three days and you may have a bruise around the site.

 - Lymphoma, or cancer that begins in the lymph nodes, is the most common form of cancer in teens and younger adults.
 Even though most enlarged lymph nodes are not caused by lymphoma, it is important to have your doctor check any enlarged lymph nodes that do not go away.

 - Looking at a lymph node under a microscope does not always give a clear diagnosis.
 In such cases, other tests will be needed to find the cause of the problem.
 If an infection is present, a culture of the lymph node may be done to find what is causing the infection.

 - Sometimes a lymph node sample is treated with special markers, or antibodies, that attach to abnormal cells.
 Marker studies may be done to find lymphomas and other types of cancers.

 What Happens After the Biopsy?

 A radiologist will interpret your exam.
 The technologist who administers the test cannot interpret or discuss what they are viewing while performing the exam.
 A report will be sent to your doctor's office to discuss results.

 Make an Appointment

-To make an appointment at a Memorial Hermann Breast Care Center or Memorial Hermann Imaging Center, call (877) 704-8700.
+To make an appointment for a Lymph Node Biopsy at a Memorial Hermann Breast Care Center or Memorial Hermann Imaging Center, please call (877) 704-8700.